Carmen Delgado Votaw: Activism

 As a defender of civil rights for diverse populations, especially Hispanics, Votaw received the Hispanic Heritage Award for Education, the Mexican American Women's Primeras Award, and numerous awards from NASA, FEW, and national and local civic organizations.
 Votaw served on the boards of directors of numerous women's organizations, including the National Conference of Puerto Rican Women, which she served as national president and president of the DC chapter, the Overseas Education Fund of the League of Women's Voters, the Girl Scouts of the USA, the International Girl Guides, the National Women's Political Caucus and its Appointments Coalition, the Mid-Atlantic Equity Center, and the National Coalition for Women and Girls in Education.
 She was also active with the Congressional Hispanic Caucus Institute, the Gala Hispanic Theatre, and the Maryland Women's Heritage Center, and she was a member of the Council on Foreign Relations.

 In 1978, Votaw became an associate of the Women's Institute for Freedom of the Press (WIFP).
 WIFP is an American nonprofit publishing organization.
 The organization works to increase communication between women and connect the public with forms of women-based media.

 Awards

 In 1992, Votaw was inducted into the Maryland Women's Hall of Fame for her numerous contributions to the community.
 For her leadership in education, she was a 1996 recipient of the National Hispanic Heritage Award, presented at the Kennedy Center in Washington, D.C.
 In 2007, The National Cuban American Women's Association Award.
 She received the Hispanic Heritage Foundation Award for Education and the Civil Rights Award from NASA.
 She earned the Foremother Award from the National Center for Health Research.
 In addition, she was recognized by the National Women's History Project for Distinguished Lifetime Achievement in 2014.

+In popular culture

+In the 2020 television mini-series Mrs. America she is portrayed by Andrea Navedo.